opalmedapps/docs/docs/user/index.md

 # User Guide

-There are two sets of documents found under the *User Guide* section.
+The *User Guide* is separated in two parts.

 - The **Opal** section provides instructions for using our software.
     [Opal](https://www.opalmedapps.com/) is an award-winning open-source patient-in-the-loop data platform consisting of a data publishing tool (Opal ADMIN) and a patient portal (Opal app).[^1]

-- Opal must be integrated with external medical systems to verify and obtain patient data.
-The **OpenEMR** section provides instructions on the minimal OpenEMR requirements to see our *Opal-OpenEMR* integration in action.
+- Opal must be integrated with external medical systems (as the source of truth) to obtain patient data.
-    As we continue to evolve the integration with other features the corresponding documentation will be added.

     [OpenEMR](https://www.open-emr.org/) is the world's most popular open-source electronic medical record system.
+    The **OpenEMR** section provides instructions on how to add data in OpenEMR to then see them in Opal.
+    We are continuously evolving the OpenEMR integration with more features and will add the corresponding documentation.

 ## Demo Environment with OpenEMR Integration

+We provide a demo environment that you can use to test Opal and our integration with OpenEMR.

 ![Opal-OpenEMR Demo](images/Opal-OpenEMR_Demo.png)